SwimMac/swimmaccarolina.org/src/pages/lap-swim.md

 <h4>General Public Monthly Membership</h4>

 <p>SwimMAC now offers a monthly lap swim membership option for <b>$60/month</b>.
 You will need to register through our TeamUnify registration website and put a card on file to pay for monthly dues, which will process on the 1st of every month.
-Membership allows for unlimited swims during open swim hours and may be canceled at any time.</p>
+Membership allows for unlimited swims during open swim hours and may be canceled at any time.
+Any questions related to membership or billing can be directed to Chander Thomas at cthomas@swimmaccarolina.org.</p>

 <p><a class="button" href="https://www.gomotionapp.com/team/ncmac/page/team-registration?reg_id=85221" target="_blank" rel="noopener">Register</a></p>